Discover the Joy of Minimalist Travel: The Ultimate Carry-on Packing list for Men

 Some people like to wear pants with zip half legs, I don’t.
 I travel with two long pants and two pairs of shorts – all black so that my wardrobe matches: black pants with a coloured top:

-• Shorts: I have two pairs of black Columbia Silver Ridge Cargo Shorts, purchased in September 2017.
+• Shorts: I used to own two pairs of black Columbia Silver Ridge Cargo Shorts, purchased in September 2017.
 I had used the same model in a lighter colour when I travelled around the Americas in our first year of full-time travel, but over time, they showed stains despite regular washing – hence the swap to black ones.
+In June 2024, I purchaed the Patagonia Mens Quandary Shorts as I was so impressed with the pants version.

 • Long Pants: I wear shorts as much as I can, but for colder days, I have two lightweight pairs of long pants.
 I wore the same two Columbia Mens Silver Ridge Utility Pants for six years.
 They are very durable yet look smart enough to wear on date nights and formal occasions (including weddings).
 That said, when it came to replacing them, I swapped to Patagonia Men’s Quandary Pants which look even better.